Stain-free secrets: Banishing blood from fabric!

 After treating the blood stain, check the fabric’s care label to determine if it can be machine washed or if it requires dry cleaning.

-If machine washing is suitable, place the fabric in the washing machine and add an appropriate amount of detergent.
+If machine washing is suitable, place the fabric in the washing machine and add an appropriate amount of laundry detergent.
 Wash the fabric using cold water and the recommended cycle for that particular fabric.
 After washing, inspect the fabric for any remaining stains.
 If necessary, repeat the treatment process before drying the fabric.

 For fabrics that require dry cleaning, take the stained item to a professional cleaner as soon as possible.
 Inform them of the stain and the fabric type, so they can provide the appropriate treatment.